We didn't get as intense as a Keiseki, but we did touch upon some of the basics.

 When I visited a former student of ours, Miho, in Japan she took me to a cool little lunch counter that had a flat-top grill embedded in the counter top and wrapped all the way around.
 You would order the okonomiyaki with what ever filling you want and they cook it directly in front of you.

+We did pretty much the same thing here.
+We did a simple batter of flour, eggs, and dashi.
+We filled the pancake with the standard shredded napa cabbage and dried shrimp.
+At this point, one could put anything in from assorted seafood, chicken or beef.
+We fry it like a pancake in a pan and serve it with a couple of sauces.
+Traditionally, Kewpie Mayonnaise (Japanese mayo) and Tonkatsu Sauce (a sweet savory sauce) is drizzled on top along with a sprinkle of bonito flakes.
 The pancake itself is rather simple in flavour, but the sauces really wakens it up.
 I can also imagine that with more "stuff" inside the pancake, the flavour would be more intense.
 It's an amazingly simple dish ready in minutes.
 I can see why students who have NO cooking skill can make this.

 Next we did a yakitori.
 Yakitori joints scatter the Japanese alleyways and street.
 Small little restaurants with small stools and tables are usually packed late at night with beer guzzling Japanese business men looking to grab a hearty snack after work.
 Yakitori is pretty much meat on a stick.
 In this case, it was ground chicken egg, Japanese breadcrumbs and ginger.
 They were molded into small meatballs and skewered.
 We grilled them on the BBQ until brown and crispy on the outside and juicy in the middle.